WeiDUorg/weidu/README-WeiDU-Changes.txt

   * setup-foo-bar(.exe) does not fail to find its TP2 file.
   * Support the EEs' file type 0x405 (GLSL).
   * Fix misnamed variables in ALTER_SPELL_EFFECT.
+  * sc#addWmpAre initialises inclSv to a default value.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files